Silver standard: Imperial China

 China had long used silver ingots as a medium of exchange, along with the cast copper-alloy cash.
-The use of silver ingots can be traced back as far as the Han dynasty (206 BC–220 AD).
+The use of silver ingots can be traced back as far as the Han dynasty (206 BC – 220 AD).
 But prior to the Song dynasty (960–1279), those silver ingots were used mainly for hoarding wealth.
-During the Song dynasty, for the first time in history the government became the sole issuer of paper currency after 1024, but cast coins and silver ingots were still used as a medium of exchange.
+During the Song dynasty, for the first time in history, the government became the sole issuer of paper currency after 1024, but cast coins and silver ingots were still used as a medium of exchange.
 In the Shanyuan Treaty, signed with the state of Liao in 1004, Song China agreed to pay an annual indemnity or tribute of 100,000 tael of silver and 200,000 bolts of silk.
 This was the first time bulk silver in tael (Chinese: 銀兩) was used as indemnity in a treaty with a foreign power.
 Silver ingots had a shape similar to a boat or a Chinese shoe during the Yuan dynasty (1279–1368).
 This became an ordinary shape for silver ingots during the following centuries.

 The use of silver as money was established at the very time of the Ming dynasty (1368–1644).
 Paper money was first issued in 1375 by the founder Hongwu Emperor amid the ban of silver as medium of exchange.
-But due to the increasing depreciation, the paper money became basically worthless and the ban on silver usage was finally lifted in 1436 (1st year of the Zhengtong Emperor).
+But due to the increasing depreciation, the paper money became worthless and the ban on silver usage was finally lifted in 1436 (1st year of the Zhengtong Emperor).
 Meanwhile, silver was made much available through foreign trade with the Portuguese (through Macau) and the Spanish (through the Manila galleons), in the beginning of the 16th century.
 The great tax reform by the statesman Zhang Juzheng in 1581 (9th year of the Wanli Emperor) simplified the taxation and required all the tax and corvee to be paid in silver.
 This can be seen as an indication of the firm position of silver in the monetary system of the Ming.
 However, the reform would not have been a success or even feasible if the enormous amounts of silver had not been available through trade and imports from the Americas, mainly through the Spanish.